-The Victorian Government will develop a comprehensive Air Quality Strategy in 2019, providing the foundation for air quality management policies and programs through to 2030.
+The Victorian Government developed a comprehensive Air Quality Strategy in 2019, providing the foundation for air quality management policies and programs through to 2030.

 The Victorian Government Clean Air Summit was held on 27 August 2018 and brought over 160 Victorians together to identify actions to improve air quality over the coming decade.

 Complementary regional consultations were also organised for Ballarat (held on 20 September 2018) and the Yarra Valley (held on 16 October 2018) to provide an opportunity for Victorians to have a further say on how we can improve Victoria's future air quality.
-Both consultations will inform the Air Quality Strategy.
+Both consultations informed the Air Quality Strategy.